bobhyun/TS-API/en/TS-API.en.md

 ### Motion Detection Status Change Event `@0.8.0`
 If you request `topics=motionChanges`, you can receive the event when changing the motion detection status for each channel in real time.
-The data format is as follows in the JSON format as shown below for the channels whose motion detection has been changed every 1 second.
+Immediately after the request, the current motion detection status of all specified channels is received After this, the status of channels whose motion detection is changed in 1 second cycle is received in JSON format as below.
 No events occur for channels with the same motion detection status.

 ```jsx